Date: June 9th, 2017

 For further information, see also our position statement on sexuality education.

 Santelli J, Lindberg L, Finer L, Singh S. Explaining recent declines in adolescent pregnancy in the United States: the contribution of abstinence and improved contraceptive use.
 Am J Public Health.
 2007;97(1):150-6.

 Lindberg LD, Santelli JS, Desai, S. Understanding the Decline in Adolescent Fertility in the United States, 2007–2012.
 J Adolesc Health.
 2016: 1-7

 About the Author

-Gina Desiderio, MA, Healthy Teen Network Director of Marketing and Communications, has over 10 years of capacity-building and project management experience, supporting professionals to provide programs and services to empower youth to thrive.
+Gina Desiderio, Healthy Teen Network Director of Communications, has over 10 years of capacity-building and project management experience, supporting professionals to provide programs and services to empower youth to thrive.